Kentucky Retirement Systems Insurance Trust Fund Invests $1.18 Million in Prudential Financial, Inc. (NYSE:PRU)

 Prudential Financial Dividend Announcement

-The firm also recently announced a quarterly dividend, which was paid on Thursday, December 14th.
-Stockholders of record on Tuesday, November 21st were issued a $1.25 dividend.
-This represents a $5.00 annualized dividend and a dividend yield of 4.88%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, December 14th.
+Investors of record on Tuesday, November 21st were given a $1.25 dividend.
+This represents a $5.00 annualized dividend and a yield of 4.88%.
 The ex-dividend date was Monday, November 20th.
-Prudential Financial’s payout ratio is currently 322.58%.
+Prudential Financial’s dividend payout ratio (DPR) is presently 322.58%.

 Wall Street Analyst Weigh In

 Several brokerages recently issued reports on PRU.
-Raymond James boosted their price target on Prudential Financial from $125.00 to $132.00 and gave the company a “strong-buy” rating in a research note on Thursday, December 7th.
+Royal Bank of Canada restated a “sector perform” rating and set a $100.00 price target on shares of Prudential Financial in a research note on Friday, September 8th.
 Morgan Stanley boosted their price target on Prudential Financial from $103.00 to $105.00 and gave the company an “equal weight” rating in a research note on Wednesday, November 15th.
-TheStreet lowered Prudential Financial from a “b” rating to a “c” rating in a research note on Wednesday, November 1st.
-Royal Bank of Canada restated a “sector perform” rating and set a $100.00 price target on shares of Prudential Financial in a research note on Friday, September 8th.
-Finally, Deutsche Bank Aktiengesellschaft began coverage on Prudential Financial in a report on Wednesday, October 4th.
+Raymond James lifted their price objective on Prudential Financial from $125.00 to $132.00 and gave the company a “strong-buy” rating in a report on Thursday, December 7th.
+Deutsche Bank Aktiengesellschaft began coverage on Prudential Financial in a report on Wednesday, October 4th.
 They set a “hold” rating and a $99.00 price objective on the stock.
+Finally, Jefferies Financial Group raised Prudential Financial from an “underperform” rating to a “hold” rating and lifted their price objective for the company from $70.00 to $93.00 in a report on Wednesday, September 13th.
 Two equities research analysts have rated the stock with a sell rating, seven have given a hold rating, one has given a buy rating and one has assigned a strong buy rating to the stock.
 According to MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $103.70.

 Insider Buying and Selling

 In related news, SVP Timothy L. Schmidt sold 8,281 shares of the business’s stock in a transaction that occurred on Thursday, November 16th.
 The shares were sold at an average price of $94.49, for a total value of $782,471.69.
 Following the completion of the transaction, the senior vice president now owns 14,621 shares in the company, valued at approximately $1,381,538.29.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 In related news, CFO Kenneth Tanji sold 23,124 shares of the business’s stock in a transaction that occurred on Thursday, December 14th.
 The shares were sold at an average price of $105.14, for a total value of $2,431,257.36.
 Following the completion of the transaction, the chief financial officer now owns 47,155 shares in the company, valued at approximately $4,957,876.70.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Timothy L. Schmidt sold 8,281 shares of the stock in a transaction on Thursday, November 16th.
-The shares were sold at an average price of $94.49, for a total value of $782,471.69.
-Following the completion of the transaction, the senior vice president now directly owns 14,621 shares in the company, valued at approximately $1,381,538.29.
+Also, SVP Timothy L. Schmidt sold 8,281 shares of the company’s stock in a transaction on Thursday, November 16th.
+The shares were sold at an average price of $94.49, for a total transaction of $782,471.69.
+Following the sale, the senior vice president now owns 14,621 shares of the company’s stock, valued at approximately $1,381,538.29.
 The disclosure for this sale can be found here.
 0.31% of the stock is currently owned by corporate insiders.

 About Prudential Financial